-We talked about prioritizing extra-curricular activities, such as putting the things you care about most and have the most involvement with, first.
-While an application may have eight, 10 or 30 lines for involvement, busy admission officers who speed read this section may only get to third on the list.
+We discussed prioritizing extra-curricular activities, such as putting the things you care about most and have the most involvement first.
+While an application may have eight, 10, or 30 lines for involvement, busy admission officers who speed-read this section may only get to third on the list.
 Make them want to keep learning about you by telling them clearly and thoroughly what’s most important to you.

-Students applying to us will see questions along those lines, or should be astute enough to find opportunities to provide connections to those concepts.
-Every school has these, you just have to dig deeper at some places.
+Students applying to us will see questions along those lines or should be astute enough to find opportunities to provide connections to those concepts.
+Every school has these; you have to dig deeper at some places.

-Inside Tip: if you can’t identify what’s important to a school, then they haven’t done a good job articulating it, or they can’t differentiate themselves, or they’re just not resonating with you.
+Insider Tip: if you can’t identify what’s essential to a school, then they haven’t done an excellent job articulating it, or they can’t differentiate themselves, or they’re just not resonating with you.
 Any of these is a red flag.

 Tips about the college application essay

 Finally, we talked about his essay.
-I’ll be honest, the topic was trite (something about learning through basketball about overcoming odds).
-Admittedly, at that point, I was also packing for a trip so I was a bit distracted (and I was not being paid for this time or advice).
-But here’s the bottom line: the topic doesn’t really matter anyway.
+I’ll be honest; the topic was trite (about learning through basketball and overcoming odds).
+Admittedly, I was packing for a trip at that point, so I was a bit distracted (and not being paid for this time or advice).
+But here’s the bottom line: the topic doesn’t matter anyway.

-But as somewhat of an expert, here’s what I firmly believe: there is no completely unique topic.
+But as somewhat of an expert, I firmly believe there is no utterly unique topic.
 Sports analogy about life, failure, and triumph?
 Heard it.
-Mission trip to a third world country, including multiple transportation modes, animal crossings, and flat tires?
+Mission trip to a third-world country, including multiple transportation modes, animal crossings, and flat tires?
 Check.
 Family drama where you displayed tremendous patience, empathy, and wisdom beyond your years?
 Sure.

-The list goes on: difficult coach/teacher turned advocate… stuck out a horrible summer job that provided valuable lessons and renewed focus and direction … beloved grandparent who moved in, built close friendship, died, but taught a lot of valuable lessons in life and death (this one often doubles as an excuse for late app submission as well)… second verse, same as the first.
+The list goes on: brutal coach/teacher turned advocate… stuck out a horrible summer job that provided valuable lessons and renewed focus and direction … beloved grandparent who moved in, built close friendships, died, but taught a lot of valuable lessons in life and death (this one often doubles as an excuse for late app submission as well)…second verse, same as the first.

 As Ecclesiastes says, “When it comes to college admission, there is nothing new under the sun” RCV (Rick Clark Version).
 Does that mean the essay does not matter?
 That you should resign yourself to mediocrity?
 Not at all!

-My point is that your energy should not be spent on selecting the topic.
-Once you figure out which question you want to answer, meaning you really have something to say or you’re somewhat excited to respond, start writing.
+I think your energy should not be spent on selecting the topic.
+Start writing once you figure out which question you want to answer, meaning you have something to say or are somewhat excited to respond.